-State budget cuts could impact university
+State budget cuts impact university

 Alex Palmieri – News Writer

 Connecticut has proposed a budget cut that will be affecting the state tremendously, said Jonathan Wharton.

 “This is an issue I’ve been stressing and suggesting that is of major importance,” said Wharton, political science professor at Southern.
 “It was well known over the past five years, minimum, that our debt was significant here in Connecticut.”

 Wharton said he expected this to happen because of the financial hole Connecticut has been faced with for the last years.
 He said he is concerned about the state and its schools and universities.
 There are 17 colleges in Connecticut, each may be affected by this budget cut.

 “There is a portion of cuts that are going to take place when it comes to municipal aid,” said Wharton.
 “This is unfortunate because a lot of municipal aid goes towards public schools.”

 The budget, Wharton said, will be around a $30 million shortfall, which will translate to roughly four percent less than the budget.

 There will be a hiring freeze once again in Connecticut.
 Wharton said there will be rare exceptions for the administrations and the Board of Regents to approve.